sagefy/sagefy/README.md

 # descovrir
 _Adaptive, collaborative, and open learning platform._

-- Based on learning science research.
+- Based on learning research.
 - A synthesis of human and machine learning.
 - Learner-generated modules and assessments.
 - Open-source.